Tags: Database conversion errors

 Welcome to our blog post series covering the typical conversion errors of SQL Server Migration Assistant (SSMA).
 DB Best has a vast experience in database migration, so, we constantly encounter these errors and found the solutions for most of them.
 We will devote one blog post per common error message that may occur during database migration with SSMA.
 Each blog post contains a problem statement and our recommendation on how to fix it correctly.

 Below you can find the table of contents for blog posts, related to the typical SSMA conversion errors.
 We will update the list in this post for new SSMA error posts.
 For regular users of SSMA, feel free to bookmark this post to keep an eye out for new tips!
 This is how you can use SSMA to convert:

-- How to convert unsupported table expressions
+- Unsupported table expressions

-- How to convert Unparsed SQL — Pivot Operator
+- Unparsed SQL — Pivot Operator

-- How to convert materialized view with float type
+- Materialized view with float type

-- How to convert aggregate functions referring to remote table
+- Aggregate functions referring to remote table

-- How to convert unsupported SQL clause
+- Unsupported SQL clause

 Conversion errors in SSMA